Crime and Safety in Panama

 Boquete – A quaint mountain town along the Caldera River, Boquete captures the hearts of travelers from all over the world.
 Not only is it scenic and a cultural haven with a popular jazz festival and fine coffee plantations, it is known to be very safe for travelers.
 The large ex-pat community there can vouch for this.

 Coronado – A beach town just outside Panama City, this well-developed area hosts about 600 full-time residents, and many more summer homes and vacationers.
 The beachy restaurants and accommodations in Coronado attract weekender Panamanians and ex-pats alike.

 Bocas del Toros – The laid-back tropical vibe of this popular destination on Colón Island is many people’s favorite place in Panama.
 The tourism in Bocas del Toros does attract some swindlers, so enjoy the beaches but be wary of con artists, over-charging “tour guides,” and pickpockets.

-Do not go without a guide:
+Do NOT go without a guide to:

 Parque Nacional Darién – Don’t go without guide, and stay in Santa Cruz de Cana.

 Bahía de Piñas – This is considered a safe zone in the Darién.
 Bahía de Piñas boasts accommodations that are considered luxurious next to the bare-bones offerings of other places in the rugged region.

 Do not accept tour guide services from anyone but an established company.